 Watch the full ceremony by clicking on the video below.
 Special thanks to John Larson and Melinda Simon of Gypsy Soul Productions for videotaping "Harbor Seal Day"!

 "SENTINELS OF THE SOUND" SCULPTURE Click on the video below and watch as artist Georgia Gerber creates the bronze sculpture from conception to installation.

-THE PROJECT Seal Sitters has been awarded a Department of Neighborhoods (DON) grant for our proposed educational outreach project, The Year of the Seal.
+THE "YEAR OF THE SEAL" PROJECT Seal Sitters has been awarded a Department of Neighborhoods (DON) grant for our educational outreach project, The Year of the Seal: Sentinels of the Sound.
 The Neighborhood Matching Fund program awards require a “match” by volunteer labor, donated materials, donated professional services or cash.
 Seal Sitters volunteers will be donating many, many hours to this project, exceeding the required match in volunteer hours, but we will need to fundraise additional monies.
-Community involvement and mobilization will include art and essay participation by local elementary students and development of educational resources.
+Community involvement and mobilization includes art and essay participation by local elementary students and development of educational resources.
 The project will culminate with the installation at Alki Beach of a bronze sculpture depicting a mother harbor seal and her pup.